Stay calm, act quickly, contact us

 Being sued by a patient or someone related to them can be an unpleasant shock for any dental professional, and a claim for clinical negligence often comes without warning.
 Solicitors' letters may be written in a forceful and occasionally threatening style; the claim will be based largely on what the patient has told them and may not seem fair, accurate or reasonable to you.

 Remember, claims are handled differently to complaints.
-For information on what to what to do if you receive a complaint, read our separate guide.
+For information on what to do if you receive a complaint, read our separate guide.

 Here's what to do if you receive a notification of a claim.